 Pho: the best noodle soup known to man

 The freshly brewed street beer…and it’s cheap!

 Why should I teach in Vietnam?

-- A University degree and at least 100 hours in a TEFL Qualification
+A University degree (ideally!) and at least 100 hours in a TEFL Qualification.

-- A bike: teachers moped around to get to their classes, particularly if they’re teaching part time in different schools.
-Riding a moped is easy (if you’re calm and not an idiot) and if there was ever a ‘learn to ride a moped crash course 101’, Vietnam is it
+Teachers moped around to get to their classes, particularly if they’re teaching part time in different schools.
+Riding a moped is easy (if you’re calm and aware) and if there was ever a time to throw yourself in at the deep end and learn to ride a moped, Vietnam will keep you very busy indeed!

 How much money will I earn?